joe-io/kicking-it-with-kubernetes/services/README.md

 }
 ```

-We are now ready to call our *api* service and see the whole thing work from-end-to-end.
+We are now ready to call our *api* service and see the whole thing work from end-to-end.

-Let's stop the *api* service, if it is running (leave the *analyzer* servcie running).
+Let's stop the *api* service, if it is running (leave the *analyzer* service running).
 Now let's restart the *api* service:
 > go build && ./api

 Let's see the service in action: